 - If medical treatment is necessary, the employee has the choice of any physician, chiropractor, psychologist or podiatrist licensed in the State of Wisconsin.
 Saint Michael’s Hospital and Rice Medical Center are the closest treatment facilities.

-- Inform the place of treatment that the injury is work related and to submit all medical bills to the UWSP Risk Management office, 101 George Stien Bldg, 1925 Maria Drive, Stevens Point, WI 54481.
-Receipts for medication should be sent to Risk Management for processing.
+- Inform the place of treatment that the injury is work related and to submit all medical bills to the UWSP Human Resources office, 2100 Main Street, Stevens Point, WI 54481.
+Receipts for medication should be sent to Human Resources for processing.

 - When a work related injury results in work restrictions or an absence from work, a work slip from your medical provider showing the reason and effective dates is required.
-Risk Management must be contacted for any lost time or restrictions involving work related injuries and approved all work restrictions arrangements and lost time from work claimed under worker’s compensation.
-UWSP and the University of Wisconsin System have Early Return to Work Policy.
-The supervisor of the injured employee shall contact Risk Management to discuss whether temporary modified duty is available within given work restrictions.
+Human Resources must be contacted for any lost time or restrictions involving work related injuries.
+UWSP and the University of Wisconsin System have an Early Return to Work Policy.
+The supervisor of the injured employee must contact Human Resources to discuss whether temporary modified duty is available within given work restrictions.
 The employee will be placed in another department or State agency temporarily if the employing department cannot accommodate restrictions.
 The employing department continues to pay these wages.

 Follow below notification procedure:

 Protective Services 715-346-3456